Anagenesis

 Anagenesis is the gradual evolution of a species that continues to exist as an interbreeding population.
-This contrasts with cladogenesis, which occurs when branching or splitting occurs, leading to two or more lineages and resulting in separate species.
+This contrasts with cladogenesis, which occurs when branching or splitting takes place, leading to two or more lineages and resulting in separate species.
 Anagenesis does not always lead to the formation of a new species from an ancestral species.
 When speciation does occur as different lineages branch off and cease to interbreed, a core group may continue to be defined as the original species.
 The evolution of this group, without extinction or species selection, is anagenesis.

 Hypotheses

 One hypothesis is that during the speciation event in anagenetic evolution, the original population increases quickly, and then racks up genetic variation over long periods of time by mutation and recombination in a stable environment.
 Other factors, such as selection or genetic drift will have such a significant effect on genetic material and physical traits that a species can be acknowledged as being different from the previous.